Photo by Frank Magallanes (top) S. rhombeus (bottom) P. nattereriSubfamily Serrasalminae or Family Serrasalmidae?

 It has been common practice for biologists, news media and laymen to describe vegetarian fishes (pacus and tambaqui) in the genera Colossoma or Piaractus as belonging to the "piranha family" they are not!
 Pacus, and piranhas are all members of the Characidae family that hosts well-over 2,000 species of fish.
 The Characidae family (loosely called tetras) are delineated into groups or subfamilies.

 There have been several unsuccessful attempts to split the sub-family into 2 groups; Mylinae (pacus and such) and the Serrasalminae (piranhas and associated forms) during the course of ichthyologic history.
 Norman (1929) lumped the both groups into one subfamily naming it Serrasalmoninae, but got the spelling wrong (should have been Serrasalminae.)
 His basis was certain characters found on both species.
 But the problem was much deeper than simple character assimilation.
 It was the advent of Phylogenetic and DNA evidence which now prevents such delineation.
 DnA research has also been used to separate the species with results proving confounding.
 Some species merged to the surprise of experts.
 A good case is the species Catoprion mento (the wimple piranha), this species is closest (sister) to Pygocentrus in genetic terms.
 Ichthyologists over the centuries have kept this particular species separate in its own ranking, but with genetics it puts it closer to the true piranhas.
-The wimple piranha is a good example of a species having the surname "piranha" while it is NOT a piranha by scientific definition.
-Most recently, genus Metynnis was discovered to be closely aligned with genus Pygocentrus using Phylogenetic and DNA sequencing.
+The wimple piranha is a good example of a species having the surname "piranha" while it is NOT a real piranha by definition (see Myers, 1972).

-Other species like P. denticulata , which is a piranha, have unique, specialized teeth which help it remove seed husks, much like a pacu's teeth.
+Other species like P. denticulata, which is a piranha, have unique, specialized teeth which help it remove seed husks, much like a pacu's teeth.

 TWO SCIENTIFIC OPPOSING VIEWS REGARDING CLASSIFICATION